Courtesy of Carlo Cozzoli

 About the Award

 A key focus of the BarTur Photo Award has always been the immense power photography has in influencing the way that we understand and engage with the world around us.
-Using photography as a means to express ideas and values, the BarTur Photo Award 2020 will cross boundaries and help bring communities together.
+Using photography as a means to express ideas and values, the BarTur Photo Award 2021 will bring important issues to the forefront, crossing boundaries and help bring communities together.

 The BarTur Photo Award encourages diversity of photographic approaches that reflect vibrant and continuing photographic traditions.
 At the same time, the Award embraces and reveals how our audience is engaging with new forms and approaches to image making in a technologically changing world.
 It demonstrates how they respond to and represent both their own personal contexts and some of the more pressing and dominant issues of our time.
 The anticipated range of work will represent fine art, documentary, fashion, advertising, journalism, and other genres of image making.